Azure/azure-docs-sdk-java/docs-ref-services/hdinsight.md

 ---
-title: Azure HDInsight Java SDK
+title: Azure HDInsight SDK for Java
-description: Reference for Azure HDInsight Java SDK.
-The HDInsight Java SDK provides classes and methods that allow you to manage your HDInsight clusters.
+description: Reference for Azure HDInsight SDK for Java.
+The HDInsight SDK for Java provides classes and methods that allow you to manage your HDInsight clusters.
 author: tylerfox
 ms.author: tyfox
 ms.reviewer: jasonh